-1. What is food terrorism?
-Consider the following scenarios.
-After the video, discuss your reactions with another school nutrition director.
-An unknown delivery person brings an unexpected delivery.
-How would you react?
-An unescorted visitor appears near the serving line.
-What is the procedure for identifying this person?
-A delivery includes an open box.
-What do you do?

-3. Visualize the steps to developing an emerger presented. ncy preparedness plan as they are

-Step 1: Establish a school foodservice .

-Step 2: Together as a team, go through all the and rate the

-priority level of each measure.

-Step 3: Add unique to your school.

-Step 4: Determine which will be part of your plan.

-Step 5: Assign tasks and develop a

-for each security measure.

-Step 6: Track your progress.

-Step 7: Maintain the school foodservice .
+- 2. Consider the following scenarios.
+After the video, discuss your reactions with another SN director. - An unknown delivery person brings an unexpected delivery.
+How would you react? - An unescorted visitor appears near the serving line.
+What is the procedure for identifying this person? - A delivery includes an open box.
+What do you do? - 3.
+Complete the blanks as the steps to developing an emergency preparedness plan are presented. - Step 1: Establish a school foodservice biosecurity management team. - Step 2: Together as a team, go through all the checklists and rate the priority level of each measure. - Step 3: Add security measures unique to your school. - Step 4: Determine which security measures will be part of your plan. - Step 5: Assign tasks and develop a schedule of target dates for each security measure. - Step 6: Track your progress. - Step 7: Maintain the school foodservice biosecurity management plan.

-4. List three precautions the school nutrition operation taking to prevent food terrorism. erations shown in the video are

-1.

-2.

-3.

-Source: Institute of Child Nutrition.
-(2008).
-Emergency preparedness train ing seminar instructor's guide.